top of page

 Perhaps you’ve been trying to get pregnant for months and feel devastated every time you get your period.

-Or maybe you and your same-sex partner always knew you’d need the help of a sperm donor, but now it’s looking like you might have a medical infertility issue as well.
+Or maybe you and your same sex partner always knew you’d need the help of a sperm or egg donor, but now it’s looking like you might have a medical infertility issue as well.

-I provide support to people who are going through the roller-coaster ride of trying to conceive, whether you’re dealing with unexplained infertility, secondary infertility (infertility after having conceived one child without assistance), or the challenges that come with LGBTQ family building.
+I provide support to people who are going through the roller-coaster ride of trying to conceive, whether you’re dealing with unexplained infertility, secondary infertility (infertility after having already given birth) or the additional challenges that come with LGBTQ+ family building or trying to conceive as a single parent.

 Reproductive Decision-Making

 Parenting involves constant decision-making.
-For many of us, the difficult decisions arise before our child is even here.
+For many of us, the difficult decisions start before our child is born.

 You may be be struggling to decide whether to become a parent—on your own or with a partner—or perhaps you’re figuring out whether to add to your family.